 - If you don’t have lime leaves it’s not a big deal, but they do add an extra level of freshness to the taste.

-- Add the herb mix, fish, potatoes, corn starch and fish (or soy) sauce in a large bowl and mush it all together with your hands.
+- Add the herb mix, fish, potatoes, the egg, corn starch and fish (or soy) sauce in a large bowl and mush it all together with your hands.

 - Make 12 small patties and press them quite firmly.

 - If you want to make fish burgers you can always make bigger and fewer patties, but be careful so they don’t break when you fry them!

 - Pour sesame seeds or bread crumbs on a plate and pat the seeds or crumbs onto the patties.